aristanetworks/ansible-cvp/ansible_collections/arista/cvp/README.md

 ## About

 [Arista Networks](https://www.arista.com/) supports Ansible for managing devices running the EOS operating system through [CloudVision platform (CVP)](https://www.arista.com/en/products/eos/eos-cloudvision).
-This collection includes a set of ansible modules that perform specific configuration tasks on CVP server.
-These tasks include: collecting facts, managing configlets, building topology with containers and devices, running tasks.
+This collection includes a set of Ansible modules that perform specific configuration tasks on a CVP server.
+These tasks include collecting facts, managing configlets, building topology with containers and devices, and running tasks.

 <p align="center">
   <img src='medias/ansible-cloudvision.png' alt='Arista CloudVision and Ansible'/>
 </p>

-Even if **`arista.cvp`** collection is integrated with `arista.avd` collection to [automate configuration deployment](https://avd.sh/en/latest/roles/eos_config_deploy_cvp/index.html), this collection can also be used outside of AVD tasks to populate your CloudVision server with your own workflows.
+Even if **`arista.cvp`** collection is integrated with `arista.avd` collection to [automate configuration deployment](https://avd.sh/en/latest/roles/eos_config_deploy_cvp/index.html), this collection can also be used outside of AVD tasks to populate your CloudVision server with your workflows.

 ## Requirements